apache/pekko-http/README.md

 ### Prerequisites
 - Make sure you have installed a Java Development Kit (JDK) version 8 or later.
-- You will need Java Development Kit (JDK) version 11 or later when building the docs.
 - Make sure you have [sbt](https://www.scala-sbt.org/) installed.
 - [Graphviz](https://graphviz.gitlab.io/download/) is needed for the scaladoc generation build task, which is part of the release.